deislabs/deislabs.io/content/posts/porter-collaboration.md

 🔷 When a new version of the application comes out on Thursday, Adnan updates the deployed bundle.

-🔷 Their manager Qi downloads Porter onto her laptop over the weekend, editing the config file to point to the team's Azure account.
-Then she runs a custom bundle action to view logs to investigate a bug report.
+🔷 Their manager Qi downloads Porter onto her laptop over the weekend and in minutes is running a custom bundle action to view logs to investigate a bug report.

 These seamless handoffs are now possible because of two big efforts: Porter's new [plugin framework][plugins] and changes to [cnab-go][cnabgo] supporting generic storage and credential resolution strategies.

-Now your team can setup a cloud account, and then share a Porter config file that says which plugin to use and how to connect to the account.
+Now your team can setup a cloud account, and share a Porter config file that says which plugin to use and how to connect to the account.
-Porter uses the plugin to resolve credentials against the team's secret store, such as Azure Key Vault, and stores the record of running bundles in cloud storage, like Azure Blob Storage.
+Porter uses the plugin to resolve credentials against the team's secret store, such as Azure Key Vault, and stores the bundle instance in cloud storage, like Azure Blob Storage.

+This is a big step forward for collaborating on bundles.
+More importantly it is **much more secure**.
+Secrets plugins move the storage of credentials used by your bundles off of laptops and CI machines, back into secure secret stores where they can be managed by the team, encrypted at rest and not left around after the bundle is executed.
+Even if you are using Porter as a single user, you should move to using a secrets plugin.

 With the [latest release][release] of Porter, the [Azure plugin][azure-plugin] is installed by default so that people can try it out.
 Nothing about the plugin framework is